mdpopescu/public/Licensing/readme.md

 https://{CheckUrl}

 with Content-Type set to application/x-www-form-urlencoded and the LicenseRegistration details.
+If the server returns a correctly formatted response
+(see above), the registration details are written to the registry.

 ## Limits